thedarkjester/PokemonApi/README.md

 ### If it were a production solution
-1. Local or distrbuted caching may be required for performance
+1. Local or distributed caching may be required for performance
 2. Circuit breakers would be applied for categorised feature switching off
 3. Monitoring and alerting
 4. Performance tests would be added